GOP Rep. Mo Brooks uses Scalise shooting in Senate campaign ad

-Five gun shots and frantic yelling from the shooting of House Majority Whip Rep. Steve Scalise, R-La., at a Republican congressional baseball team practice opens the spot released by Rep. Mo Brooks, R-Ala., on his official YouTube channel Tuesday.
+Five gun shots and frantic yelling from the shooting of House Majority Whip Rep. Steve Scalise, R-La., at a Republican congressional baseball team practice opens the spot released by Rep. Mo Brooks, R-Ala., on his official YouTube channel Monday, which he also plans to run on TV.

 Hodgkinson was a Sanders supporter and volunteered for his 2016 presidential election campaign.
 Sanders, in a statement at the time, called it a "despicable act."